-The current consent has eighteen special conditions, as summarised below.
+The current consent has 18 special conditions, as summarised below.

-- Condition 1 required to consent holder to submit an "Injection Operation Management Plan" prior to exercising the consent. - Condition 2 requires the consent holder to submit well completion information following drilling. - Condition 3 sets a maximum injection pressure limit of 85 bar. - Condition 4 sets a maximum injection rate limit of 41.6 m3/hour. - Condition 5 sets a maximum daily injection volume of 1,000 m/day. - Condition 6 requires that no injection be made after 1 June 2027. - Condition 7 refers to the best practicable option (BPO) requirements. - Condition 8 requires the discharge to be made into the Mount Messenger Formation, deeper than 1,000 m TVD sub-sea. - Condition 9 requires that discharge does not result in fracturing of the geological seals confining the injection zone. - Condition 10 prohibits the discharge from endangering or contaminating any freshwater aguifer. - Conditions 11, 12, 13, 14, 15 and 16 refer to process monitoring and data submission requirements. - Condition 17 is an annual reporting requirement. - Condition 18 is a review provision.
+Condition 1 required to consent holder to submit an Injection Operation Management Plan prior to exercising the consent.

+Condition 2 requires the consent holder to submit well completion information following drilling.

+Condition 3 sets a maximum injection pressure limit of 85 bar.

+Condition 4 sets a maximum injection rate limit of 41.6 m3/hour.

+Condition 5 sets a maximum daily injection volume of 1,000 m3/day.

+Condition 6 requires that no injection be made after 1 June 2027 to allow for on-going environmental monitoring after the discharge has ceased..

+Condition 7 refers to the best practicable option (BPO) requirements.

+Condition 8 requires the discharge to be made into the Mount Messenger Formation, deeper than 1,000 m TVD sub-sea.

+Condition 9 requires that discharge does not result in fracturing of the geological seals confining the injection zone.

+Condition 10 prohibits the discharge from endangering or contaminating any freshwater aquifer.

+Conditions 11, 12, 13, 14, 15 and 16 refer to process monitoring and data submission requirements.